 So far, we learned what the S&P 600 index is all about.
 We also cover the various ways you can gain exposure to the index, through ETFs or even futures contracts.
 Now let’s talk about the benefits of investing in a small cap index.

 Without a doubt, the biggest selling point is that small-cap companies have large upside potential.
-Many successful companies of today were at one point a small cap company.
+Many successful companies of today were at one point an S&P 600 small-cap company.
 Although small-cap companies have immense upside potential, there are also some challenges.

 Many companies on the S&P 600 index have small geographic footprints.
 What this means for the investor is that they are susceptible to the strength and weakness of the U.S. dollar.
 When the currency fluctuates, businesses can find a better deal to buy from abroad rather than domestically.